craftcms/docs/docs/3.x/extend/graphql.md

 ![Screenshot of EntryInterface in GraphiQL’s documentation sidebar](../images/graphiql-entry-interface.png)

 You don’t have to use interfaces, but they’re a nice way of formalizing the fields exposed by your type.
-Craft provides GraphQL interfaces for each included element type you may want to take advantage of:
+Craft provides GraphQL interfaces for each included element type:

 - <craft3:craft\gql\interfaces\Element>
 - <craft3:craft\gql\interfaces\Structure>